 How Secure is Your Password?
 Find out how long it will take for hackers to crack your password and check if your password or your email address is one that has been leaked in any data breaches!

 Best practices around password and passphrase management are evolving.
 New Digital Identity Guidelines from the National Institute of Standards & Technology (NIST) focus on longer passphrases to ensure password security.

 Improving Password Security

-The University Information Security Offices urges everyone to enroll in DUO, the University’s solution to two-factor authentication.
-It’s a great way to protect your NetID password and to ensure the security of university data and your own information.
+The University Information Security Offices urges everyone to enroll in Duo, the University’s solution for two-factor authentication.
+It’s a great way to protect your NetID password and to ensure the security of University data and your own information.